CMK10/About_me/README.md

 </div>
 <br>
 <div style="text-align: justify;">
-I varied fuel composition, pressure (14–25 bar), and temperature (665–870 K) to analyze their effects on ignition.
+I investigated different fuel compositions, pressures (14–25 bar), and temperatures (665–870 K) to analyze their effects on autoignition.
 Surrogate blends of isooctane and LDC-based fuels were formulated to represent real-world fuel behavior.
-This allowed me to isolate kinetic effects and compare model predictions.
+This enabled the isolation of kinetic effects and comparison of model predictions.
 </div>
 <br>
 <div style="text-align: justify;">